KSP-KOS/KOS/doc/source/structures/collections/list.rst

     set mylist to list(10,20,30).
     // Make a list with 3 strings in it: set mylist to list("10","20","30").
-    // Make a two dimensional 2x3 list with heterogenious contents
+    // Make a two dimensional 2x3 list with heterogeneous contents
     // mixing strings and numbers:
     set mylist to list( list("a","b","c"), list(1,2,3) ).